EU ombudsman urges ECB's Draghi to leave G30 club of financiers

 The ECB previously said it benefits from the exchanges of views at the G30.

-O‘Reilly said the ECB could send representatives to G30 events open to external guests, only if it published agendas and non-confidential summaries, which it has declined to do so far.
+O‘Reilly said the ECB should send representatives to G30 events open to external guests, only if it published agendas and non-confidential summaries, which it has declined to do so far.

 She also asked that the ECB amended its rules to spell out that the six members of its Executive Board must be accompanied by staff to all meetings, and introduce equivalent rules for bank supervisors.

-Corporate Europe Observatory has been criticising the ECB for being too close to the financial sector it is meant to supervise, including by letting financiers take most seats on its advisory groups.
+CEO, the activist group behind the complaint, has been criticising the ECB for being too close to the financial sector it is meant to supervise, including by letting financiers take most seats on its advisory group.